CosmoLike/cocoa/README.md

      mkdir -p cocoa_docker
      cd ./cocoa_docker

+> [!NOTE]
+> The flag `-v $(pwd):/home/whovian/host/` in the `docker run` command ensures that files on the host computer have been mounted to the directory `/home/whovian/host/`.
+Files within the folder where the Docker  container was initialized are accessible at `/home/Whovian/host/`.
+Users should work inside this directory to avoid losing work if the docker image needs to be deleted.

+> [!WARNING]
- **Be careful:** Do not run the Docker container on a general folder (like the host's home directory); this would provide too much access to the Docker container.
+>  Do not run the Docker container on a general folder (like the host's home directory); this would provide too much access to the Docker container.
 Accidents happen, especially when dealing with dangerous bash commands such as `rm` (deletion).

  **Step :two:**: Download the docker image *whovian-cocoa*, name the associated container `cocoa2023`, and run the container for the first time, type: